 The semiconductor manufacturing industry is highly concentrated, with a relatively small number of large semiconductor manufacturers and their subcontract assemblers and vertically integrated manufacturers of electronic systems purchasing a substantial portion of our semiconductor assembly equipment and packaging materials.
 Sales to a relatively small number of customers have historically accounted for a significant percentage of our net revenue.
-Sales to our largest customers, defined as more than 10% of our net revenue, comprised 11.0% of our net revenue for fiscal 2013, and in the future could again represent a significant percentage of our sales.
+Sales to our largest customers, defined as more than 10% of our net revenue, comprised 11.5% of our net revenue for fiscal 2016 and sales to our ten largest customers comprised 47.6% of our net revenue for fiscal 2016.
 No customer accounted for more than 10% of our net revenue in either fiscal 2014 or 2015.

 We expect a small number of customers will continue to account for a high percentage of our net revenue for the foreseeable future.
 Thus, our business success depends on our ability to maintain strong relationships with our customers.
 Any one of a number of factors could adversely affect these relationships.
 If, for example, during periods of escalating demand for our equipment, we were unable to add inventory and production capacity quickly enough to meet the needs of our customers, they may turn to other suppliers making it more difficult for us to retain their business.
-Similarly, if we are unable for any other reason to meet production or delivery schedules, particularly during a period of escalating demand, our relationships with our key customers could be adversely affected.
 If we lose orders from a significant customer, or if a significant customer reduces its orders substantially, these losses or reductions may materially and adversely affect our business, financial condition and operating results.